CartoDB/carto-vl/docs/guides/0x-Data-driven visualizations.md

  Sometimes, the data has outliers (features with data that is very far away from the norm).
 In these cases, we may want to ignore them when computing the `ramp`.
 This can be easily done by manually setting the second and third parameters of linear to the minimum and maximum values of the data range we are interested.

-TODO Let's see it with one example.
+TODO Let's see it with one example. re use https://carto.com/developers/carto-vl/examples/#example-style-by-number ?
 TODO we could add an example with outliers and show different vizs:
 TODO maybe temperature is a bad example because some people will think about Celsius and other about Fahrenheit
  ```CARTOVL_Viz